sinesc/silicon-tracer/readme.md

 # Silicon Tracer

-This is a logic circuit simulator intended to eventually be useful for designing circuits with discrete logic components (e.g. 74 series chips) for hobby projects.
+This is a logic circuit simulator intended to eventually be useful for designing circuits with discrete logic components (e.g. 74 series chips) for retro/hobby projects.
 It is planned to have an EDA software export with the ability to automatically group individual gates to appropriate and ideally minimal 74x-chip-equivalents during export.
 To achieve good performance it compiles circuits to fully branchless code using only bit-operations.

 It is fully usable offline (download the repository and open index.html in a browser) or [online](https://sinesc.github.io/silicon-tracer/).

 ## Project status: Getting there.

 ### Currently implemented
+- Debugger (highlight conflict, break on conflict, break on expression, single step)
 - Basic **LogiSim import** (see details below).
 - **Subcomponents**.
 Use circuits as components within circuits.
 - **Transparent wires and ports** (i.e. wires and ports have no properties like directionality or channel counts - they just form a net)